72(t) Distribution Impact

 - Distribution interest rate

 - This is any rate less than or equal to 120% of the Federal Mid-Term rate for either of the two months immediately preceding the month in which the distribution begins.
-Click here for more information. **72TRATE_DEFINITION**
+Click here for more information about Federal Interest rates. **72TRATE_DEFINITION**

 It is important to note that the associated law that created 72(t) distributions did not define what was to be considered a reasonable interest rate.
 As such, the guidance from the IRS generally flows from the concept that they will not allow people to circumvent the requirement of substantially equal periodic payments (SEPP) throughout your lifetime by using an unreasonably high interest rate.